 (9) Substitute care.
-"Substitute care" is the care provided for a child apart from his or her parent or guardian, while the child's custody is held by a PCSA or private child placing agency (PCPA).
+"Substitute care" is the care provided for a child apart from his or her parent or guardian, while the child's custody is held by a PCSA or PCPA.

 (10) Therapeutic services.
 "Therapeutic services" are medical, psychiatric or psychological services performed by licensed or certified physicians, psychiatrists, psychologists, professional counselors or independent social workers for the purpose of correcting or alleviating physical, mental, or emotional illnesses, or disorders.

-(H) If the PCSA determines an emergency exists and supportive services are necessary, the PCSA shall immediately, but no later than the next working day after making this determination, make available any appropriate mandated services identified in paragraph (G) of this rule.
-Emergency supportive services shall be provided in order to:
+(H) If the PCSA determines an emergency exists and supportive services are necessary, the PCSA shall immediately, but no later than the next business day after making this determination, make available any appropriate mandated services listed in paragraph (G) of this rule by providing or arranging the service in order to:

 (1) Prevent child abuse or neglect.

 (2) Prevent or eliminate the need for removal of the child from his or her home.

 (3) Prevent placement of a child away from his or her kinship care family.

 (4) Safely return a child to his or her parent, guardian, or custodian.